Yudawardana94/PawangSinga/README.md

 # PawangSinga
-new app to help chose where to eat adioss espadaa~ jika ada kesalahpahaman mohon dimaklumi
+new app to help chose where to eat adioss espadaa~ jika ada kesalahpahaman mohon dimaklumi saja